Fiserv/education-platform-commercial/docs/FAQ/PermissionFAQ.md

       A: Pass a TRUE value.

-2. How do I indicate to send correspondence via USPS for a given permission code/type (i.e., Email 1098)?
+2. How do I indicate to send correspondence via USPS for a given permission code/type (i.e., Email1098)?

       A: Pass a FALSE value.